We experience the paradox of compulsive behavior, the crushing anti-climax of gratification every time we “succeed” in acting out lifeless pleasure.

 Our mental conflicts play out by using the body as a battlefield.

 The convulsions of pleasurizing food are later balanced out by less satisfaction in more wholesome fare in a trade-off likely no better in net enjoyment and destructive into the bargain.
+This is typical and we see this pattern of equalization of the senses repeat over and over.

 The contradiction of the frantic search for pleasure is its overload coarsens and degrades the very senses it worships.
 Degraded sensibility leads to a shallow less complete experience that in compensation triggers even more compulsion; more becomes less.
 We have traded quality for quantity, a dubious exchange indeed.